csc-training/summerschool/hybrid/docs/04-Hybrid-advanced.md

 # OpenMP summary

-- OpenMP is an API for thread-based parallelization
+- OpenMP is an API for thread-based parallelisation
     - Compiler directives, runtime API, environment variables
-    - Relatively easy to get started but specially efficient and/or real-world parallelization non-trivial
+    - Relatively easy to get started but specially efficient and/or real-world parallelisation non-trivial
 - Features touched in this intro
     - Parallel regions, data-sharing attributes
     - Work-sharing and scheduling directives
-    - Task based parallelization
+    - Task based parallelisation

 # OpenMP summary